-The ListIterator interface adds more methods to this class.
+The ListIterator class adds more methods to this class.
 For one thing, it allows you to move in either direction: it.next() and it.previous().
 There is also a set(e) method that changes the data in the last node that was referenced by next() or previous(), and an add(e) method that inserts data into the list.

-In Lab 4 you will implement a ListIterator for a doubly-linked list.
+In Lab 4 you will implement the ListIterator class for a doubly-linked list.